Pallet Rack Stability: Out-of-Plumb Uprights Explained

 Figure 1: Upright out-of-plumb (cross-aisle)

 US and Canadian standards (ANSI MH16.1 and CSA A344) are relatively straightforward regarding pallet racking stability.
-The threshold when the rack is loaded is 1/240, which amounts to ½ inch over a height of 10 feet or 12.5mm over 3m (this tolerance is valid for both front-to-back and side-to-side leaning).
+The threshold when the rack is loaded is 1/240, which amounts to 1/2" over a height of 10 feet or 12.5 mm over 3m.
+This maximum deviation applies to both front-to-back and side-to-side leaning.
 This is equivalent to less than 0.24 degrees of tilt.
 Anything above this is considered out-of-plumb and does not conform to standards.

 For instance, the Tower of Pisa’s non-conformity is understandable since it very clearly leans; anyone would doubt its stability.
 However, most of you probably didn’t even know that “Big Ben” leaned.
 It’s not even noticeable to the naked eye, yet it falls outside of tolerance.
 Similarly, one upright out-of-plumb can be easily identified in a system.

 Well, the same column verticality tolerance is used for pallet racking stability.
 While out-of-plumb racks are straight but lean, out-of-straight racks have unintended curving.
-Indeed, regardless of the reason for the curvature, the same tolerance of ½ inch over 10 feet (12mm over 3m) still applies.
+Indeed, regardless of the reason for the curvature, the same maximum deviation tolerance of 1/2" over 10 feet (12mm over 3m) still applies.
 This equates to curvature of 1/20th of an inch per foot.
 Again, electronic levels and lasers help immensely evaluate out-of-plumb and out-of-straight issues on pallet racks.

 Out of straight pallet rack upright